NPPC-UK/disk_creator/README.rst

 will likely be named `sdX` where `X` is a letter.
 The full name of your usb device is `/dev/sdX`.

-Be absolutely that you have correctly identified the USB device at this point.
+Be absolutely certain that you have correctly identified the USB device at this point.
 If you have misidentified it, you will cause irreparable loss of data.

 Once identified, make sure you unmount or eject all partitions on the usb device.